P4P-Low-Thrust-Propulsion/low-thrust-DNN/README.md

 ---

 ## Overview
-This research compendium accompanies the Part IV project reports carried our by Stephen Ng and Theo McIntosh, on developing a deep neural network (DNN) model to optimise low-thrust space transfers.
+This research compendium accompanies the University of Auckland Part IV Engineering Project carried our by Stephen Ng and Theo McIntosh: Project #55: Learning how to hop between space objects using low-thrust propulsion.
+It focuses on developing a deep neural network (DNN) model to optimise low-thrust space transfers.
 It includes all the code, datasets, plots, and supplementary materials used throughout the research and experimentation process.
-The project was inspired by the Global Trajectory Optimization Competition (GTOC) and aimed at computing the feasibility for low-thrust spacecraft trajectories using DNNs rather than solving optimal control problem (OCP), as this would reduce computational costs.
+The project was inspired by the Global Trajectory Optimisation Competition (GTOC) and aimed at computing the feasibility for low-thrust spacecraft trajectories using DNNs rather than solving optimal control problem (OCP), as this would reduce computational costs.

 The compendium includes:
 - Code for generating datasets, preprocessing, training neural networks and other machine learning models, and generating plots.